chris220688/reference-manager/deployments/README.md

 kubectl create -f deployments/frontend.yaml
 ```

-# 12. Create an ingress to expose the app
+# 12. Create the ingresses to expose the apps and establish the redirects
 ```sh
 kubectl create -f deployments/ingress.yaml
 ```